bit-soul/brc-soul/README.md

       "attr": {                       //optional VC collection attributes
         "name": "vc-collection-name", //optional VC collection name
         "desc": "vc-collection-desc", //optional VC collection description
-        "icon": "ordi://53098586",    //optional VC collection icon, may be stored in ipfs, http, ordi and so on, default is ordi
-        "xuri": "external json"       //optional extended VC collection attribute, may be stored in ipfs, http, ordi and so on, default is ordi
+        "icon": "ordi://53098586",    //optional VC collection icon, may be stored in ipfs, http, ordi and so on "xuri": "external json"       //optional extended VC collection attribute, may be stored in ipfs, http, ordi and so on
       },
       "sign": "xxx"
     } //vcc should be inscribed to CA's address